Royal Flush Gang: Film

-The second incarnation of the Royal Flush Gang appears in Justice League: Doom, with King voiced by Jim Meskimen, Queen voiced by an uncredited Grey DeLisle, Jack voiced by an uncredited Robin Atkin Downes, Ten voiced by Juliet Landau, and Ace voiced by Bruce Timm.
+The second incarnation of the Royal Flush Gang appears in Justice League: Doom, with King voiced by Jim Meskimen, Queen by an uncredited Grey DeLisle, Jack by an uncredited Robin Atkin Downes, Ten by Juliet Landau, and Ace by Bruce Timm.
 This version of the group have similar or altered abilities from the comics' original version.
-King wields a scepter capable of electrocuting targets at point blank range while Queen wields cards she can throw with incredible accuracy and speed as well as enough strength to cut through Batman's grappling lines.
-Additionally, Jack's laser eye, Ace's android construction, and Ten's energy blasts have not been changed, though Ten's explosive playing cards are not seen.
-The Royal Flush Gang attempt to rob a bank using dimensional phasing technology, but are foiled by the Justice League.
-However, they are unable to find out who supplied the Royal Flush Gang with their technology as they did not know themselves.
-Unbeknownst to the Leaguers, Vandal Savage used the gang as a distraction so Mirror Master could infiltrate the Batcave.
+King wields an electric scepter while Queen wields cards she can throw with high strength and accuracy.
+After Vandal Savage secretly supplies them with their technology, the Royal Flush Gang battle the Justice League, unknowingly serving as a distraction for Mirror Master to infiltrate the Batcave on Savage's behalf.